SumanthPernamitta/Data-structures/README.md

 # Data-structures
-This Folder deals with the data structures
+This Folder deals with the data structures and C programs